Healthdirect Free Australian health advice you can count on.

 The trigeminal nerve

-The nervous system involves a complex network of nerves that send impulses from different parts of the body to the brain.
-Trigeminal neuralgia involves one particular nerve — the trigeminal nerve, which is one of the largest nerves in the head.
+Your nervous system involves a complex network of nerves.
+These nerves send impulses from different parts of your body to your brain.
+Trigeminal neuralgia involves one nerve called the trigeminal nerve.
+The trigeminal nerve is one of the largest nerves in your head.
+It sends messages to your:

 What are the symptoms of trigeminal neuralgia?